 A diet that includes high-quality healthy fats is essential in order to produce DHEA.
-Doing weight lifting and other types of muscle building exercise also help stimulate the production of DHEA.
+Doing weight lifting and other types of muscle-building exercise also helps stimulate the production of DHEA.
 Stress is known to suppress its production.

 • Estradiol (tested via blood spot)

 Estradiol (E2) is the main type of estrogen and the primary female sex hormone.
 It affects all female reproductive functions as well as other systems like bone density.
 Estradiol is considered to be one of the most important hormones for female reproductive health and sexual function including but not limited to libido, fertility, mood, and physical comfort. (source)